Parallel Sparse and Data-Sparse Factorization-based Linear Solvers: Mitigating Communication and Synchronization Costs

 \Cref{tab:asympt2d} summarizes the analysis results regarding the memory, bandwidth and latency costs, comparing the 2D and 3D sparse LU algorithms.
 The analysis calculates the memory and communication in two separate phases --- first in the 2D algorithm for each subtree and second in the ancestor-reduction step.
 Thus, in the column ``3D-SparseLU", two separate terms contribute to memory and communication.
-The calculation is only needed for Grid-0 as it is the only grid that participates in all the levels and is on the critical path.
+The calculation is only needed for Grid-0 as it is the only grid that participates in all levels and is on the critical path.
 The last column suggests that setting $P_z =\bigo{\log n}$ would lead to the minimal memory and communication costs for the 3D algorithm, assuming $P\gg \log n$.
 Similarly, \cref{tab:asympt3d} summarizes the memory, bandwidth and latency costs for the PDEs associated with the non-planar graph.

-In both tables, the formulae of communication volumes in the 3D sparse LU are non-trivial functions depending on $P_z$.
-To provide visual perspective of the two functions, we plot these formula with increasing $P_z$ while fixing the matrix dimension $n$ to be 1 million and total processes $P$ to be 1024, see~\cref{fig:volume-analysis}.
+In both tables, the formulae for communication volumes in the 3D sparse LU are non-trivial functions depending on $P_z$.
+To provide visual perspective of the two functions, we plot these formulae with increasing $P_z$ while fixing the matrix dimension $n$ to be 1 million and the total number of processes $P$ to be 1024, see~\cref{fig:volume-analysis}.
 In both cases, there are some sweet spots for the $P_z$ values that would minimize the communication volume.
-It is not that the larger $P_z$ the less communication.
-Note that these formula are just in ``big O" sense and do not contain the constant prefactors in each case.
-Therefore, the relative communication volumes between the 3D and 2D SpLU are just notional magnitudes and should not be considered the actual differences on a real machine.
-In practice, the Sao's paper showed that $P_z$ ranging from 8 -- 16 are usually good for both planer and non-planer problems.
+It is not always true that the larger $P_z$ the less communication.
+Note that these formulae are just in ``big O" sense and do not contain the constant prefactors in each case.
+Therefore, the relative communication volumes between the 3D and 2D SpLU are just notional magnitudes and should not be considered to be the actual differences on a real machine.
+In practice, Sao's paper showed that $P_z$ ranging from 8 to 16 is usually good for both planar and non-planar problems.